vipulgaur/chat-bot/README.md

 Q3. what is the course Duration ?

 You can also create your own knowledge base and execute the bot according to yourself.

+Use visited.csv file for storing all the questions on server side.